rust-lang/rfcs/text/0000-promote-aarch64-unknown-linux-gnu-to-tier1.md

  - It is hard to concretely quantify this aspect.

  - Most major Arm software ecosystem partners are either already using Rust extensively, or are building up to extensive use.
-A few publically known examples are Microsoft and Google.
+A few publically known examples are Microsoft, Google and Amazon.
 There are many more.

  - Arm itself recognises Rust as an important component to consider in a broader horizontal safety and security foundation across multiple processor portfolios.